RustaceansKenya/driver-development-book/driver_book/src/bare_metal/probing/probing_theory_1.md

 ## The Probe/ Debug Adapter

-From here on, the term JTAG will be used a synonym for Boundary-scan-circuit.
+From here on, the term JTAG will be used as a synonym for Boundary-scan-circuit.

 The probe/debug adapter is the physical device that connects a normal computer to the JTAG interface.
 This is because the JTAG interface is not directly compatible to the ports found on a normal computer.
 For example the USB port found on a computer cannot directly connect to the 4 pins of the JTAG port.

 ![Alt text](img/probe-core.png)

+From the above image....
+The normal computer contains debugging software that issues out debugging commands.
+For example : "command : pause the program execution".
+These commands get sent out as usb-signals.

+The normal computer sends out USB signals to the debug adapter.
+The Debug adapter receives the usb-signals via the USB-port.
+Upon receiving the usb-signals, the debug adapter converts those usb-signals into JTAG-signals.
+The jtag-signal then get sent out via the 4 pins that have been attached to the JTAG-interface found at the core.

 ## Open-OCD and its alternatives